 My sister gave me an incredible insider’s tip (she’s good at looking for those!).
 She mentioned that one great vantage point can be found from “Park” bar in Bairro Alto.
 Park is situated on the top level of a multi-story car park but don’t worry, it’s not as grey as it sounds.
 Once past the ground level and up the lift the view opens up and it is simply spectacular and there’s a cool young crowd and affordable drinks (standard for Lisbon).
 Going there for sunset is definitely a must.

 Another great find for a high-rise cocktail is “Entrentanto” at the summit of Hotel Chiado.
 This has fantastic views over the houses and up to Castelo de S. Jorge, another one of Lisbon attractions.

 Take a boat tour along the Tagus

-Speaking of sunset, one of the most romantic things to do in Lisbon is going on a sail boat tour along the Tagus, and actually enjoy the sunset views from there, sipping a glass of champagne or an icy cold beer.
+Speaking of sunset and romance, make sure to go on a sail boat tour along the Tagus, and actually enjoy the sunset views from there, sipping a glass of champagne or an icy cold beer.
 I wonder if I would get sea sick there, as I did when I attempted to sail in Panama.